dungtl2003/snipping-tool/README.md

 - Drag the mouse to select the area you want to take a screenshot of.
 - Press instead of dragging to take a screenshot of the whole screen.
 - Press any key to cancel taking a screenshot.
-- You can scroll the mouse wheel when holding `Ctrl` to zoom in/out the image.
+- You can press zoom in/out icon to zoom in/out the image or press on the zoom number to reset the zoom level to 100%.

 #### Record a video